Moving To Nigeria : All You Need To Know About Settling In Nigeria As An Expat

 Connecting with Trusted Locals

 Upon arrival, make an effort to meet trusted locals who can help you get settled.
-You can find them at your workplace, place of worship, gym and other social and professional clubs.
+You can find them at your workplace, place of worship, gym, and other social and professional clubs.
 These connections can provide invaluable support and advice as you navigate your new environment.

 Exploring the Culture